 These are the general guidelines for determining who you can include in your initial email newsletter list.
 After reading this list, you’ll notice that the key phrase to consider when developing your email list is “willingly provided.”

-- Are they emails that you’ve collected as a result of a drawing, and did you note in the drawing that emails will be included in your email marketing?
+- Are the emails that you’ve collected as a result of a drawing, and did you note in the drawing that emails will be included in your email marketing?
 If yes, you can include them.
 If you did not specify that message, you may not use those email addresses without first asking their permission.

 If you obtained email addresses by combing association directories, for instance, and the recipients would be surprised to receive your email, you cannot legally include them in your list without first obtaining their permission.

-The best practice is to personally email those who you think would be a good fit for receiving your email newsletter, tell them you are starting a new program and ask them if you can include them.
+The best practice is to personally email those who you think would be a good fit for receiving your email newsletter, tell them you are starting a new email newsletter program and ask them if you can include them.
 Yes, this takes effort, but then you are 1) in compliance with the Anti-Spam laws and 2) you are creating goodwill with prospects and past customers.

 Small email list?
 Not an issue.